Ivett-Varga/pedal/README.md

 # Recent Updates
 Enhanced testing coverage with additional tests and resolved issues for greater stability.
+All changes were merged into the master branch.

 # Suggested Future Improvements
 Test Coverage: Expanding tests to include edge cases and error handling.